Dentate nucleus: Location

-The architecture of cerebellum has a form that resembles the structure of a crystal, so a slice anywhere in the cerebellum gives repeated architecture.
+The architecture of cerebellum is a repeating fractal, so a slice anywhere in the cerebellum gives consistent neuronal branching patterns.
 The eight cerebellar nuclei, located within the deep white matter of each cerebellar hemisphere, are grouped into pairs, with one of each pair in each of the two hemispheres.
 As a chunk of tissue, the dentate nucleus with overlying cerebellar cortex makes up a functional unit called the cerebrocerebellum.
 Thus, there is a part of cerebellum that communicates exclusively with the dentate nucleus.